jimahlstrom/HL2IOBoard/README.md

 There is an LED on the Pico.
 When the firmware is running, it flashes slowly.
 When the Pico receives I2C traffic directed to its address, it flashes faster.

 The Pico listens to I2C address 0x1D and you can read and write to registers at this address.
+Writes always send one byte.
 Reads always return four bytes of data.
-Writes always send one byte.
-The only read register is register 0.
- * A read from register 0 returns the firmware major version, the firmware minor version, the state of the input pins, and 0xFE.
+A read from a register returns that register and the next three.
-The input pin bits are In5, In4, In3, In2, In1, Exttr.
-Beware of byte order.
+A read from address zero has been changed.
+To get the data previously returned from address zero, read register four.

 ### Table of I2C Registers